Alien-Worlds/the-lore/README.md

 With a groan, Cale rose and flexed his robotic hand.
 He had no intention of ever reaching the level of augmentation Dria had.
 'Naturally.
 I assume this is about Azurion Inc.?'

-Dria nodded, her metal fingers drumming lightly on the doorway.
-'They want their Triactor prototype back, and they’re threatening to take drastic measures to retrieve it.
-The council is debating whether we should return it.'
+Dria nodded, her metal fingers drumming lightly on the doorway. *'They want their Triactor prototype back, and they're threatening to take drastic measures to retrieve it.
+The council is debating whether we should return it.'*

 Cale scowled.
 Months before, the Augments had been hailed as heroes for asserting their independence when they had ‘acquired’ the Triactor prototype from Azurion Inc., an Altan-led and the oldest megacorporation.
 Azurion, known for its cutting-edge Triactor technology and ruthless pursuit of profit, had developed the prototype as part of their energy-harnessing ventures.
 The Augments, in their quest to break free from dependence on such technologies, had focused on refining Trilium to power their cybernetic enhancements instead.
 Now, their reverse-engineering of the prototype had attracted unwanted attention from the megacorp.

 'And your thoughts?'
 Cale asked, though he knew her answer.

-'I think we should stand our ground,' Dria replied firmly.
-'We don’t need to fear Azurion Inc. or anyone else.
+'I think we should stand our ground,' Dria replied firmly. *'We don't need to fear Azurion Inc. or anyone else.
 With this prototype, we can unlock the secrets of Triactor technology and finally rid ourselves of any ties to it.
-It’s the final step toward true independence.'
+It's the final step toward true independence.'*

 'Independence,' Cale muttered, glancing at her almost fully mechanical form.
 'At what cost?'

-Dria’s eyes flashed with a mixture of anger and pity.
-'You’re still clinging to the past, Cale.
+Dria's eyes flashed with a mixture of anger and pity.
+'You're still clinging to the past, Cale.
 We could be so much more if we just let go.'

 Cale remained silent, knowing this argument had played out between them too many times.
-He followed her through the colony’s twisting metal corridors as they made their way to the council chamber.
+He followed her through the colony's twisting metal corridors as they made their way to the council chamber.

 ## The Council Chamber

 It was a heated council meeting.
 The room was packed with representatives, some more mechanised than others, from various factions inside Augment.
 Along with Vero Anselm, a scientist who had defected from the Triactor to the Augments, Cale and Dria were seated on opposing sides of the round table.
 His presence was controversial, but his understanding of Triactor Technology was crucial.

-With a voice full of urgency, Vero stated, 'We can't give the prototype back.
+With a voice full of urgency, Vero stated, *'We can't give the prototype back.
 It's our only opportunity to decipher the technology that harnesses Trilium power.
 We shall constantly be dependent on scavenging without it.
 And we'll be destroyed by the Azurion Inc. if they take it back.
-They will not put up with betrayal.'
+They will not put up with betrayal.'*

-'But if we don’t return it,' argued Jora Alen, one of the more moderate members of the council, 'we’re inviting war.
+'But if we don’t return it,' argued Jora Alen, one of the more moderate members of the council, 'we're inviting war.
 The Azurion Inc. have the numbers and the firepower.
-We can’t win.'
+We can't win.'

 Dria leaned forward, her mechanical eyes glowing faintly.
-'We don’t need to win a war.
+'We don't need to win a war.
 We just need to make them realize that we’re not worth the effort.
-If we complete the prototype and harness the Trilium ourselves, we’ll have the power to defend ourselves.
-We’ll be untouchable.'
+If we complete the prototype and harness the Trilium ourselves, we'll have the power to defend ourselves.
+We'll be untouchable.'

 With a calm voice, Cale spoke up.
 'And what happens after that, Dria?
 Sure, we discover our Trilium power, but what do we really become in the process?
 We lose sight of who we are when we replace ourselves more and more with machines.'